 I have thought it not superfluous to give the outlines of this important portion of history; both because it teaches more than one lesson, and because, as a supplement to the outlines of the Achaean constitution, it emphatically illustrates the tendency of federal bodies rather to anarchy among the members, than to tyranny in the head.

-&lt;sup>22 This was but another name more specious for the independence of the members on the federal head. - Publius
+1. This was but another name more specious for the independence of the members on the federal head.

-19. The Same Subject Continued (The Insufficiency of the Present Confederation to Preserve the Union)
+The Insufficiency of the Present Confederation to Preserve the Union (continued)